h3lp1ngh4nd/dim/README.md

-# Delegate Incoming Monitor (DIM)
+# Delegate Incoming Monitor (DIM) - fixed for Liskv3
-A tool to collect data from all blocks forged by a delegate in a certain time period, including the value per block in BTC/USD/EUR at the time of forging.
+A tool to collect data from all blocks forged by a delegate in a certain time period in BTC/USD/EUR at the time of forging.
 Useful for tax purposes, for example.

-A little demonstration video can be found [here](https://www.youtube.com/watch?v=mW54ZHsf-SU).

-If you like this software, please consider a donation =] `6725360537423611335L`

 ## Usage
 DIM can be run "as-is" in interactive mode, or with optional arguments.